tylersayshi/ark-proto/README.md

 - infer the typescript type definitions for the data shape to avoid duplication and skew
 - methods and a cli for generating json

+With each of the above finished, i'll plan to write a `validate` method that will be published alongside this that takes any lexicon json definition and validates payloads off that.

+My working hypothesis: it will be easier to write lexicons in typescript with a single api, then validate based off the json definition, than it would be to start with validation library types (standard-schema style) and attempt to use those as the authoring and validation tools.

 **what you'd write:**

 ```typescript